Arizona Sun Corridor: Road

 Intercity in the region is provided by the I-8, I-10, I-17, and I-19 freeways, as well as US 60, SR 87, SR 90, and SR 77, among other surface highways.

 Phoenix area arterials are set up in a grid pattern, which helps simplify transportation within the region.
 Tucson's streets have a similar system.

 Rail

 Amtrak's Sunset Limited operates three times a week, connecting Maricopa, Arizona and Tucson.
-There is no other intercity rail in the region; however a high-speed rail corridor is also being studied between Phoenix and Tucson.
+There is no other intercity rail in the region; however Phoenix–Tucson passenger rail is in the planning phase.

 Intracity rail systems include the Valley Metro Rail, which operates within the Phoenix metropolitan area, connecting Uptown and Downtown Phoenix with Tempe and Mesa, and Tucson's Sun Link streetcar system, which links Downtown Tucson and the Mercado district to the University of Arizona.

 Air

 Phoenix Sky Harbor International Airport and Tucson International Airport provide air transportation to the region, from both within the country and from a few foreign countries, among other smaller airports, which focus on regional air traffic from nearby.
 Recently, Phoenix-Mesa Gateway Airport, previously being a military base, has also become an option for low-cost carriers to fly into the Phoenix area as well.

 US Airways, now owned by Fort Worth company American Airlines, was once headquartered and based in Tempe after a reverse-merger from America West Airlines in 2005, headquarters of which is in the Phoenix Valley.
 However, American Airlines maintains a strong presence in the state due to the history with US Airways.